 However, LastPass has slightly different pricing strategies for its end users.
 LastPass offers a free basic version for its single users with no strings attached.

-LastPass also gives additional storage and more efficient storage if you are willing to pay $2.10 a month for its users and $2.80 for a complete family plan.
+LastPass offers additional storage and more efficient storage options for a fee, with prices of $2.10 per user and $2.80 for a complete family plan.

 Additionally, the team plans for its users are available for $2.97 per month and $4.90 a month for business enterprises.
 These plans for teams and businesses come with extra features like Identify Cost Extra or MFA.